21of 100

 Mountain Park is 99% natural land cover (99% forest, plus open and brushy areas) across its 0.46 sq mi, home to about 572 people.
 That makes it the 1st-most wooded of the 15 towns in Fulton County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Fulton County reports about 1 Lyme cases per 100,000 people a year, the 186th-highest of 1378 South counties.
+Fulton County reports about 1 Lyme cases per 100,000 people a year, in the top 24% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Mountain Park's daily score can climb when the weather and season allow.

 Tick control in Mountain Park, GA